Living in Edmonton means living with weather than can change from sun to storm in a few short hours.

 Leading the Way

-- Thick soils retain water, support plant growth and minimize runoff into the pond.
+- The native soils retain water, support plant growth and minimize runoff into the pond.

-- The plants are sourced locally to maintain the genetic heritage of Alberta’s plants.
-Thanks to Bedrock Seed Bank for their support.
+- Locally sourced plants maintain the genetic heritage of Alberta’s plants.

 - No mowing, watering, fertilizer, or pesticides are needed.
 In exchange for environmental and cost savings, patient weeding is all that is required.

 - Over time, the deep roots and trees at the North end of the pond will serve as carbon sinks.